Clash Royale's '30 Seconds Left' Makes Players the Story Engine

 "We wanted to show the breadth of emotion that can come through in those last moments and tell these stories in a way that they’ve never been seen before."

-The work was developed with animation partners Roof, Histeria, and Birdo, each bringing a distinct visual language to the series.
+The work was developed with animation partners Roof, Histeria, and Birdo, each bringing a distinct visual style to the series.

-The rollout is pushed across Clash Royale’s social channels, where the campaign originally took shape through player sharing and discussion.
+The rollout runs across Clash Royale’s social channels, where the campaign originally took shape through player sharing and discussion.

 Gameplay Becomes Mini Films

-Emotional and stylistic variety drives the three initial films, each showing how the final seconds of a game can be the most crucial.
+The three initial films vary in emotion and style, each showing how the final seconds of a game can be the most crucial.

 "30 Seconds of Innocence" uses 3D felt-textured animation to tell a deceptively cute story that quickly shifts tone.